DeejSm/example_fail-log_craftingDH/2019-04-20-week-3-fail-log.md

 Downloaded the Sell file and then went to file manager and uploaded it to DH. as well as to my computer on the desktop as sellfile.csv Good thing as could not open the dhbox version in command but perhaps this is because it is a spreadsheet file.
 Will try later in the statistical tab.
 Overall No issues

 Friday - went back at the command line problem.
 Still not working.
 Reread the getting started messages and saw a suggestion to try a different browser.
 Pulled out my trusty Safari which I have not used in the Carleton environment for a number of years due to it hanging up constantly - according to the tech guys because Chrome was the standard I had to use.
-Copied the url for the sign-in page from the Chrome bookmark, put it in Safari, opened DH and signed-in etc, opened the Command Line tab and its there!
+Copied the url for the sign-in page from the Chrome bookmark, put it in Safari, opened DH and signed-in etc, opened the Command Line tab and it's there!
 Checked File manager and the sell file I put there last session still there.
 All well.
 But not quite as I am now using two browsers increasing the problem I already had with too many windows open.
 Also can't copy between the browsers increasing opportunity for error.
 Trumpeted the triumph which gave me a chance to figure out how to post a message on git.
-I will continue to work on module 2 until I am forced to go back to work on the git exercise.
+I will continue to work on module 1 and start trying to do module 2 until I am forced to go back to work on the git exercise.

-Module 2 - So much for triumph

-trying to find the workhistory file.
+Exercise 2 - trying to find the workhistory file.
 No directory, logging in with HOME=/ deejsm@424106af759d:/$ nano dhbox-wk1-history.md deejsm@424106af759d:/$ nano dhbox-work-today.md